Birth Rate by Country 2023

 45

 The birth rate is the number of live births per 1,000 people in a population over a specific period of time (typically a year).
-It is closely intertwined with total fertility rate, which tracks the average number of children that women in a given country give birth to during their childbearing years.
+Birth rate is closely intertwined with total fertility rate, which tracks the average number of women in a given country who give birth during their childbearing years.
 The birth rate varies drastically by country.
 The average global birth rate was 18.5 births per 1,000 people in 2019, lower than in 2007 and 2012.
+The daily global birth rate and daily global death rate are combined to determine the world’s overall rate of population growth.

-Both birth rate and fertility rate are helpful in analyzing a country's replacement rate, which compares the rate of births and deaths in a country to determine whether the population is growing or shrinking overall.
-This metric is important because populations that increase or decrease too rapidly can put a strain on a country's systems, including its economy, infrastructure, social programs.
+Both birth rate and fertility rate are helpful in analyzing a country’s replacement rate, which compares the rate of births and deaths in a country to determine whether the population is growing or shrinking.
+This metric is important because populations that increase or decrease too rapidly can put a strain on a country’s systems, including its economy, infrastructure, and social programs.

 On the other hand, some countries face overpopulation and the problems associated with it, such as overcrowding, poverty, an overwhelmed health care sector, low life expectancy, and low education levels.
 In these circumstances, a country's government might offer incentives for people to have only one child.